 Fed up with your bank's pesky fees and charges for managing your own money?
-Then look at switching current account and save yourself a pretty penny and keep more of your hard-earned cash in your own pocket.
+Then look at switching current account and help keep more of your hard-earned cash in your own pocket this New Year.

 We're notoriously bad at switching banking products in Ireland so it's no wonder mortgage rates and banking fees and charges here are so high.